pretix/pretix-docs/docs/guides/pretixscan/android.md

 In order to enable badge printing in pretixSCAN, you have to first install our additional app pretixPRINT on the same device and configure a connection to a printer.

 !!!
 Note
-    pretixPRINT comes preinstalled and configured on the scan-smartphones that are available for rent on our website.
+    pretixPRINT comes preinstalled and configured on the scan smartphones that are available for rent on our website.
-    Thus, you will not have to install and configure pretixPRINT on a scan-smartphone that you rented from us.
+    Thus, you will not have to install and configure pretixPRINT on a scan smartphone that you rented from us.

 Once you have done that, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner, and then tap :btn:Settings:.
 Scroll down to the section titled "Badges" and check the box next to "Enable badge printing".